andreskiu/go_social/README.md

 Then:

 1. Clone this repository
-2. Upgrade your flutter SDK to the latest version in channel master.
-Today:
+2. This project is using the stable channel of the Flutter SDK, today:

 ![version](./assets/images/readme/flutter_version.png)